This page sets out how to join a club trip and what to expect.

-We like to share tales from trips in our Newsletter Blog.
+We like to share information and photos from trips in our Newsletter Blog.
 Your leader may ask for a volunteer to write up a short trip report.
-This can include details of the track times and route-finding tips as well as a more general report of what the group got up to.
+It is useful to include information that helps future trips, e.g. routes, camps, times, as well as a tale of what the group got up to.
 Photos are always appreciated.

 You will need to return any club gear to the club rooms the Wednesday after your trip.